Max Factor and Television

 Fisher, D. E., & Fisher, M. J. (1996).
 Tube: The invention of television.
 Washington: Counterpoint.

 Foan, G. A., & Bari-Woolls, J. (Eds.).
 (1936).
 The art and craft of hairdressing: A standard and complete guide to the technique of modern hairdressing, manicure, massage and beauty culture (2nd ed.).
-London: New Era Publishing Co.
-Ltd.
+London: New Era Publishing Co., Ltd.

 Foan, G. A., & Wolters, N. E. B. (Eds.).
 (1950).
 The art and craft of hairdressing: A standard and complete guide to the technique of modern hairdressing, manicure, massage and beauty culture (2nd ed.).
 London: New Era Publishing Co.
 Ltd.